Russian folklore: Animals

-Wolves (волк, volk)- Often portrayed as male and a villain in most Russian fairy tales.
+Often portrayed as male and a villain in most Russian fairy tales.
 These creatures were not very smart and often susceptible to being led into traps and being tricked out of food or prey by foxes.
 According to one source, people were not allowed to eat wolves because it was believed the meat would turn them into a werewolf.
 Wolves stood for wild untamed nature and were respected and feared.